mohitjain/mohitjain/_posts/2012-12-17-4-adding-validations-in-models-in-backbone-js-learning-backbone-js.md

 ## Output on Chrome Console

 Cool.
-Lets see what we have on the console.
+Let's see what we have on the console.

 ![adding validations in backbone models](/wp-content/uploads/2012/12/adding-validations-in-backbone-models.png)

 Pretty simple right?
-Lets move forward and see how handle data presentation ie views in backbone js.
+Let's move forward and see how to handle data presentation, i.e., views in Backbone js.

 ***

 ## Source code

 If you are facing any issues.
-Checkout the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
+Check out the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
 I will be creating more and more directories in the same repo regarding each post.
-Still if you have any doubts you can comment on the blog post itself and I will try to reply back asap.
+Still, if you have any doubts you can comment on the blog post itself, and I will try to reply back asap.